woj-tek/petozoltan.github.io/_posts/2016-08-19-clean-code-outline.md

 ## General Code Smells

-Taken from the Clean Code book.
-See details in the book.
+See the list of code smells from the Clean Code book:

+* (Clean Code TOC, Smells and Heuristics)[https://petozoltan.github.io/2016/08/19/clean-code-toc.html#smells]

 #### Comments